 Candy Chan ('21)

 I was born in Singapore, but I grew up in Ho Chi Minh City, Vietnam.
-Prior to coming to New York City, I attended a boarding school near Boston.
 Some of my most meaningful memories are of the times my mother taught me about censorship as we read the Vietnamese newspaper; I’ve been determined to pursue a career in journalism and to defend journalists’ rights since.
 I’m an avid reader, and I was fortunate enough to grow up immersed in a weird and wonderful world that straddled the line between fiction and nonfiction.
 I think a lot about storytelling and how I can produce writing that is both innovative and grounded in the experiences we share as human beings.
-I knew from the start of high school that I wanted to know as much as I could in every area of study to better my writing.
-Barnard, a liberal arts college without a core curriculum, seemed like the perfect fit.
-The added incentive is without a doubt its location: New York City.
-I walk the streets with a copy of the New York Times in my hands, hoping that one day my name will be in the byline.

-Articles I've written for The Columbia Daily Spectator can be viewed here.
+Articles I wrote for The Columbia Daily Spectator can be viewed here.

 Kena Chavva ('22)

-I was born and raised in New Jersey, and am the proud daughter of two Indian immigrants.
-I am lucky to have grown up in an environment where all of my passing interests were nurtured and taken seriously--that encouragement has turned me into someone with a myriad of academic interests, such as languages, political science, and philosophy.
-I'm particularly interested in building more ethical, equitable societies through interdisciplinary studies, though I have not yet decided the specific path I will pursue in my education in order to work towards these goals.
+I was born and raised in New Jersey and am the proud daughter of two Indian immigrants.
+I am lucky to have grown up in an environment where all of my passing interests were nurtured and taken seriously--that encouragement has turned me into someone with a myriad of academic interests.
+I'm particularly interested in building more ethical, equitable societies through interdisciplinary studies, and plan to major in English with a Film concentration and minor in French.

-Beyond academics, I am an avid reader, piano player, and museumgoer.
-I also aim to be creative in my own ways, primarily through writing fiction and composing amateur music.
-I hope to become involved in both the Barnard-Columbia arts community and that of New York City as I begin my first year on campus.
-I'm thrilled to be part of the Scholars program, as it is an ideal way to combine both the scholastic and experiential opportunities that New York City offers.
+Beyond academics, I am an avid watcher, and piano player, and I try my best to take advantage of all the wonderful cultural opportunities that New York City offers.
+In the past, I have interned at the Maysles Documentary Center.
+I’m thrilled to be a part of the Scholars program, as it is an ideal way to combine the scholastic and experiential opportunities that the university and the larger city community provide.